Table of Contents

 It is important to note, that in addition to non-medical care, long term care also assists persons with health related issues.
 However, for the most part, long term care is non-medical in nature.
 The variety of services and care assistance that make up long term care, and the settings in which it can be provided, is quite large.

 Most elderly persons prefer to age in their homes, which makes in-home care (in one’s home, the home of a relative, or an adult foster care home), a popular form of long term care.
 Via this type of care, a variety of in-home care services and supports are provided to help seniors live as independently as possible, while also helping to keep them safe.
 Most common is personal care assistance, also called custodial care or attendant care, provided by home care aides or personal care attendants.
-This type of care includes helping seniors with bathing, putting on / taking off clothes, combing their hair, brushing their teeth, going to the bathroom, eating meals, moving about the house, and going from a seated to standing position, etc.
+This type of care includes helping seniors with bathing, putting on / taking off clothes, combing their hair, brushing their teeth, going to the bathroom, eating meals, moving about the house, and transitioning from a seated to standing position, etc.

 Attendant care may also include assistance with activities that are not vital to everyday living, but are required to live independently.
 These activities, which are called instrumental activities of daily living (IADLs), include preparation of meals, laundry, light housecleaning, shopping for essentials, medication management, and non-medical transportation.
 One may also hear this type of care referred to as homemaker services or companion care services.